 |Withdrawal Symptoms of Percocet|

 Abruptly stopping or reducing the intake of this prescription drug can cause severe withdrawal symptoms.
 These begin six to eight hours after the last dosage.
 Abruptly discontinuing its use can cause a person to have seizures or convulsions.
 Because of this, withdrawal from Percocet should be gradual.
-Other symptoms of withdrawal from a Percocet addiction may include flu-like feeling, gastrointestinal distress, anxiety, nausea, insomnia, muscle pain, fevers, sweating, or runny nose and eyes.
+Other symptoms of withdrawal may include flu-like feeling, gastrointestinal distress, anxiety, nausea, insomnia, muscle pain, fevers, sweating, or runny nose and eyes.